 What’s The Best Timber Flooring Installation Method?

-Both timber flooring installation methods are great and are ideal for certain situations but be aware as many floorboard retailers will sell you what’s best for them, not having your best interest in mind.
+Both timber flooring installation methods are great and ideal for certain situations.
+But be aware as many floorboard retailers will sell you what’s best for them, not having your best interest in mind.

 Timber Flooring Installation Method 1: Direct Stick

 A direct stick floor is a common way to install a timber floor by gluing each individual floorboard directly to the concrete substrate, or a timber substrate in older styled homes.

 If you are installing solid timber, these boards will also be nailed down as well as glued to restrain the floor from cupping.
 If you are choosing an engineered floor you won’t have to nail the boards as engineered flooring doesn’t move like a solid timber flooring.

 A floating floor is a method of installing where the boards are not glued or adhered to the substrate layer in any way.

 Floating floors are joined together with glue-less tongue and groove clicking systems, or just glued together and laid on a bed plastic layering and foam underlay.
 This underlay will differ in quality and thickness, but fundamentally this underlay is designed to offer a cushioning effect and a moisture barrier for the floating surface.